How To Create A Certified Wildlife Habitat Yard or Garden

 Certified Wildlife Habitats contribute to citizen science.
 Citizen science is the practice of everyday people observing, recording, and reporting scientific information and data to research communities and organizations.

-While likely not as precise as research performed by professional scientists, citizen science can provide significant volumes of data that individual researchers or groups could not obtain through their own projects.
-It’s a really affordable way to collect massive amounts of data over large geographic areas.
+While likely not as precise as research performed by professional scientists, citizen science can provide significant volumes of data that individual researchers or groups could not obtain through their projects.
+It’s an affordable way to collect massive amounts of data over large geographic areas.
 After being normalized, it can provide statistically significant information to researchers.

-Citizen science is also a wonderful way to engage community members in important initiatives.
-With respect to the protection of pollinators and healthy ecosystems, asking citizens to certify their private spaces as healthy and robust ecosystems helps motivate and engage large groups of people in important initiatives like protecting the environmental health of our communities.
+Citizen science is also an excellent way to engage community members in meaningful initiatives.
+For the protection of pollinators and healthy ecosystems, asking citizens to certify their private spaces as healthy and robust ecosystems helps motivate and engage large groups of people in important initiatives like protecting the environmental health of our communities.

 Have you created a Certified Wildlife Habitat in your yard?
 I’d love to hear how you did it and how many lovely pollinators it brought to your green space.